-Once you have completed a professional plumbing course with Access Training Academies, it would be reasonable for you to expect a yearly salary of around £18,000 – £20,000 if you begin your plumbing career in a medium-sized firm.
+Once you have completed a professional plumbing course with Access Training Academies, you can reasonably expect to earn around £18,000 – £20,000 per year if you begin your plumbing career in a medium-sized firm.
 As with nearly every profession, plumbers working in the London area can expect a higher salary then those elsewhere in the UK.

-Once you have become more experienced, your wage will increase, and you can probably expect a healthy yearly salary of roughly £21,000 – £30,000 (if working within an established medium-sized plumbing firm).
-To earn this wage, you will need to possess additional qualifications as well as holding a more supervisory / managerial position within your company.
+Once you have gained some professional experience, your wage will increase.
+An experienced plumber makes roughly £21,000 – £30,000 per year (if working within an established medium-sized plumbing firm).
+To reach this level of earning, you will need some additional qualifications and a more supervisory / managerial position within your company.

 Alternatively, you can enrol on our Premier Plumbing Course and gain multiple gas and electrical qualifications that will allow you to join the Gas Safe Register and complete a wider range of work, including installing and wiring boilers.
-If you have completed your Gas Safe training as well as your standard plumbing training, you may be able to earn as much as £35,000 per year.
+If you have completed your Gas Safe training as well as your standard plumbing training, you may be able to earn as much as £35,000 per year as a gas plumber.

-Many of our learners choose to become self-employed once they've got their plumbing qualifications under their belt.
+Many of our learners choose to become self-employed once they've got some industry-recognised plumbing qualifications under their belt.
 Being your own boss gives you a lot of flexibility, allowing you to choose: